The CHAINS research project on software supply chains @ KTH

 Software supply chain attacks on crypto

 In this article, we discus attacks on cryptocurrency and digital asset infrastructures and focus on software supply chain attacks.
-We first list high-profile attacks that have been made public and the discuss possible mitigations.
+We first list high-profile attacks that have been made public and we discuss possible mitigations.

 Authors: Martin Monperrus & the CHAINS team